jrossmeisl/beginning-kubernetes-workshop/workshop.md

  - (Optional) [Cloud Code](https://cloud.google.com/code/) - a handy IDE extension available for IntelliJ and VS Code
  - (Optional) watch - a command line tool that will let us watch our cluster in real time.
 On a mac you can install it with `brew install watch`

 You'll also want to have a Docker repo where you can push/pull images.
-For real application work, we'll use Harbor, but for this demo, you can create a free [DockerHub](https://hub.docker.com/) account.
+For the purposes of this demo, you can create a free [DockerHub](https://hub.docker.com/) account.
 This will avoid nuisances with authentication for the purposes of this simple demo.

 ---